 Registered sex offenders are required to update their information annually with local law enforcement, within five working days before or after their birthday.
 Some sex offenders must update their information more often: transients must update every 30 days and sexually violent predators must update every 90 days.
 The California Sex Offender Registry keeps track of the next required update, and if a registered sex offender is in violation of the update requirements, this website will show the registrant as being in violation.

 When registrants change their residence address or become transient (homeless), they are required to update their registration information within five working days with a local law enforcement agency.
 The local agency then forwards this information to DOJ.
 DOJ updates this website on a daily basis based upon the information received from local law enforcement agencies.

 Pursuant to Penal Code § 290.46, sex offender information is displayed according to specific posting categories based upon conviction.
 The home address category requires that the home address of the offender be posted.
 The ZIP Code category requires that the offender’s ZIP Code, city and county be posted but not his or her home address.
 The conditional home address category requires that some offenders be moved from the ZIP Code category to the home address category upon conviction of another registrable offense.
 There is also a category of registered sex offenders that cannot, by law, be displayed on the Megan’s Law website.
 However, those offenders are still required to register as sex offenders with local law enforcement agencies.
-For statistical information regarding the number of registrants in each posting category, please visit the statistics page.

 The Department of Justice cannot vouch for sex offender information disclosed on alternate websites.
 Some sex offender websites retrieve information from non-official sources which may contain outdated or inaccurate information.
 The information contained in this site is updated daily and extracted from the statewide database used exclusively by law enforcement.